Viking Valhalla 100 Review: The Best-Selling Cue on the Site

 Based on our data, Valhalla buyers fall into a few camps:

 The backup cue buyer.
-Experienced players who already have a $300+ main cue but want something to toss in the car or leave at a friend’s house.
-Losing or damaging a Valhalla hurts your wallet about as much as a bad lunch.
+Experienced players who already have a $300+ main cue but want something reliable to toss in the car or leave at a friend’s house.
+The Valhalla is quality enough to not feel like a downgrade when you grab it.

 The gift buyer.
 Someone shopping for a pool player and not sure what to get.
-The Valhalla is safe.
-Nobody returns a $30 cue that plays this well.
+The Valhalla is a safe pick — well-reviewed, well-known, and it plays the way a pool cue should.

 The bar league player.
-Someone who plays weekly at a bar and wants consistency without investment.
+Someone who plays weekly at a bar and wants consistency.
 Same cue every week means muscle memory develops faster.

 That last group is bigger than most people realize.
 A huge percentage of pool in America happens at bars with warped house cues and torn felt.
-Just owning your own straight cue — any straight cue — immediately levels up your game because you’re removing a variable.
+Owning your own straight cue — any straight cue — immediately levels up your game because you’re removing a variable.

 How it compares